sergejsha/g1/README.md

 # Structure

 This application could use any library for dependency injection or even no library at all.
 I have chosen [Magnet][6] dependency injection library because it has simple configuration (there are almost no DI-related classes) and it supports dependency inversion between modules.
-The only rule I had to follow is to keep `app` module free of code.
-It is mainly used for *packaging* other modules.
-Dependencies defined in `app` module define what is included in the built apk.
+The only rule I had to follow was to keep `app` module free of code.
+It is mainly used for *assembling* other modules.
+Dependencies defined in `app` module define what is included in the resulting apk.
 Correspondingly, the other modules must not depend on the `app` module.

 <img src="documentation/diagrams/structure.png" width="600" />